FireBERT-NeurIPS/FireBERT/README.md

 # FireBERT
 Hardening BERT classifiers against adversarial attack

-## Paper

-Please read our paper:
-[FireBERT 1.0]().
-When citing our work, please include a link to this repository.

 ## Instructions

 Git LFS is required to download the large files located in data and resources.